 Different acne treatments:

 There are various topical preparations is available to treat acne.
 The aim of acne treatment is to clear the spots as much as possible and prevent scarring.
 There are different types of treatments that work in different ways.
 Your dermatologist is the best person to offer the right solution for your requirement, and their advice will depend on the type of your acne and its severity.
-Treatments can be in the form of topical solutions or tablets.
+Treatments can be in the form of topical solutions like A ret gel or tablets.

 Benzoyl peroxide – It is a common topical treatment that comprises three actions – it destroys the germs, reduces the inflammation and helps to unclog blocked pores.
 The solution, therefore, works well to clear the inflamed spots and helps to get rid of whiteheads and blackheads.